9nut/thermalplayer/README.md

-# Raspberry Pi Thermal-Visual Player
+## Raspberry Pi Thermal-Visual Player

-Example player that scales and blends the output of an Adafruit MLX90640 thermal camera and the Pi camera into one output stream.
-MLX90640 has a 32x24 resolution.
+A simple Python3 player that scales and blends the output of an Adafruit MLX90640 thermal camera with the Pi camera output into one output stream.
+MLX90640 has a resolution of 32×24 pixels.

-## Run
+### Run
 ```
 $ python main.py
 ```

-## Notes
+### Notes
-On a Raspberry Pi 3 B+ thermal camera capture rate higher than 8Hz usually fails with _too many retries_ error.
-When running both threads (MLX and camera capture), the Pi camera thread limits itself to 10 frames/sec to avoid similar _too many retries_ errors.
+On a Raspberry Pi 3 B+ thermal camera, a capture rate higher than 8Hz usually fails.
+When running both the MLX and the Pi camera reader threads, the camera thread should limit itself to 10 frames/sec to avoid a similar _too many retries_ errors.

+### License
+MIT

-### Author skip.tavakkolian@gmail.com
+### Authors
+Skip Tavakkolian